EXCLUSIVE-Amid US probes, Caesars poaches top money laundering expert

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Feb 3 Caesars Entertainment Corp, under investigation by the U.S. Treasury and a federal grand jury over alleged failures to comply with anti-money laundering law, has hired away Wal-Mart Stores Inc's top expert in the area.
+Feb 3 Caesars Entertainment Corp, under investigation by the U.S. Treasury and a federal grand jury over alleged failures to comply with anti-money laundering law, has hired away Wal-Mart Stores Inc's top expert.

 Caesars, whose operations include the Caesars Palace and Flamingo casino hotels on the Las Vegas Strip, hired Benjamin Floyd for a senior vice president position dedicated to anti-money laundering, or AML, compliance, a casino spokesman confirmed.
 Floyd started his new job last month.